-The adoption of the above interpretation did not have a significant impact on the Company's financial statements since the Company has no uncertain tax position.
+The adoption of the above revised standard did not have a material impact on the Company's financial statements as the accounting policies of the Company are still appropriate under the revised Framework.

-Other standards, amendments and interpretations which are effective for the financial year beginning on January 1, 2019 are not considered relevant to the Company.
+Other standards, amendments and interpretations which are effective for the financial year beginning on January 1, 2020 are not considered relevant to the Company.